What is statistics?

 Why choose statistics at Cal Poly?

-With approximately 80 Statistics majors at Cal Poly, the Statistics Department has one of the lowest student to faculty ratios.
+Statistics majors at Cal Poly, the Statistics Department has one of the lowest student to faculty ratios.
 In this collegial environment with small classes, our students get to know the faculty members and each other quite well.
 About one-third of our graduates go on to graduate school in statistics and the others tend to take jobs in industry.

 What classes do statistics majors take?